-As the exclusive distributor of Phantom digital high-speed imaging systems for the Middle East Region, we are proud to announce the release of the Phantom Miro® C321 Air.
-This high-speed camera is specifically deisgned for airborne testing applications.
+Link Gulf, the exclusive distributor of Phantom digital high-speed imaging systems for the Middle East Region, announce the release of the Phantom Miro® C321 Air.
+This high-speed camera is specifically designed for airborne testing applications.

-The 2-megapixel camera leverages the rugged and field-proven design of the Phantom Miro C321 vehicle crash test camera to meet manned and unmanned airborne testing requirements.
-Specifically, its high frame rates and many advanced imaging features expand testing opportunities while offering unparalleled data security and meeting strict specifications related to environmental durability, EMI and avionics power.
+The 2-megapixel camera leverages the rugged and field-proven design of the Phantom Miro C321.
+This vehicle crash test camera is designed to meet all types of airborne testing requirements.
+Specifically, its high frame rates and many advanced imaging features expand testing opportunities.
+This offers unparalleled data security and meets strict specifications.
+All related to environmental durability, EMI and avionics power.

 The C321 Air achieves 1,480 frames per second (fps) at full HD (1920 x 1080) resolution and up to 94,000 fps at reduced resolutions.
 Because airborne tests often require lower frame rates, it unlocks additional testing opportunities for researchers while providing detailed, higher-quality images.
 The new camera also features a 10-micron pixel size for high sensitivity, low noise and high dynamic range to capture critical test events with minimal motion blur.